-As the seasons change, so too do many of our favorite seasonal seafood dishes.
+As the season’s change, so too do many of our favorite seasonal seafood dishes.
 Here, six delicious and festive seafood dishes to go with fresh ocean breezes and cozy beach nights.
+If you haven’t had the chance to sample any seafood dishes just yet, you may want to look into some of the best seafood restaurants in San Francisco, or wherever you are from, so you can enjoy these delicacies.

 Basil Crab Cakes (Chosen by reader, Anna)